Mauritius

 Employment Relations (Amendment) Act 2019 (ERAA)

-Impact date: To be fixed by proclamation.
-The way in which the Board makes recommendations for the review of pay and the definition of a worker has been amended and awaits implementation.
-Once in force, the Board will have to make its recommendations to the Minister for the review of pay and grading structures on an occupational basis every five years and will have to take, as baseline, the rate of wages prescribed in the Wages Regulations in force.
+The way in which the Board makes recommendations for the review of pay and the definition of a worker have been amended and are awaiting implementation.
+Once in force, the Board will have to make its recommendations to the Minister for the review of pay and grading structures on an occupational basis every five years and will have to take as baseline the rate of wages prescribed in the Wages Regulations in force.

 For the purposes of section 28(f) of the ERAA, a worker means: